 While all languages with LSE support provide placeholder processing, each language defines specific contexts in which placeholders can be accepted as valid program code.
-Compaq Pascal defines contexts for declaration section placeholders and executable section placeholders.
-Table 4-1 lists the valid contexts within a Compag Pascal declaration section where you can insert placeholders.
+HP Pascal defines contexts for declaration section placeholders and executable section placeholders.
+Table 4-1 lists the valid contexts within an HP Pascal declaration section where you can insert placeholders.